massimo-cassandro/symfony-bootstrap-form-theme/README.md

 ### General

-* A new `help` parameter allows you to add custom help text.
+* The `help` parameter allows you to add custom help text.
 It adds a `div.form-help-text` element to the rendered markup that contains the help string (HTML can be used).
 The `form-help-text` class is defined in `_forms.scss`.

 ```twig
 {{ form_row(form.xxxx, {